 - Is showing interest in putting things in their mouth and sucking – hands, feet, toys, etc.

-Most new parents look into this method of introducing solids because they hear of the benefits or potential benefits with them method.
+Most new parents look into this method of introducing solids because they heard of the benefits or potential benefits with them method.
 If you’re still deciding, these benefits may tip the scales for you.

 - Reduced risk of Obesity.
 Because the baby is feeding himself, he learns his body’s cues for when he is full.
 Studies have shown to result in lower BMIs and less risk of obesity in children who were weaned to solids using baby led weaning.

 - Better ability to decide when they are full.
-It’s easy for parents or caregivers to give a spoonful or two of food that baby isn’t hungry for.
 When babies are self-feeding, they are better equipped to listen to their bodies for hunger cues, a skill that will continue to with them throughout life.

 - Improved palate.
 Baby led weaning babies are, generally speaking, exposed to more textures and tastes.
 By exposing children extensively as young as possible, we are helping them to build more diverse palates, which studies show may result in less picky children.

 - Improved fine motor.
 Studies have shown that an increase in allowing a baby to practice fine motor skills repeatedly shows a marked increase in these skills.
 In this case, the repeated, encouraged “practice” of eating allows for an increase in these pincer grip skills.

 - Potentially lower risk of allergies.
 With the increased and early exposure to common allergens, studies are showing that a potential decrease in these allergies in baby led weaning cases.
 Always check with your pediatrician before exposing to common allergens, especially if you know of any risk factors.